-

 Ranked as one of Money Magazine’s “10 best colleges for people who love the great outdoors,” UNH is the northeast’s premier academic setting for students pursuing careers in the booming outdoor industry.
 The outdoor leadership and management program at UNH is the oldest continually accredited outdoor leadership major in the country, with an excellent reputation and prominent alumni working in every aspect of the Outdoor Industry.

-UNH’s outdoor leadership and management program will prepare you for work in outdoor programs, parks and public or commercial recreation settings.
-Our graduates are guides, leaders, directors and managers of agencies that provide healthy outdoor activities for people across the lifespan.
-Our curriculum combines experiential learning in urban, rural and backcountry landscapes with a classic liberal arts education.
-You’ll gain a solid foundation in the theories, philosophies and methods of outdoor recreation leadership and management while gaining skills in outdoor activities such as climbing, canoeing and backpacking.
-This program will prepare you for dynamic careers in outdoor education, adventure programming, outdoor recreation management, parks and protected areas management, youth and after-school programming, and conservation.
+The outdoor leadership and management program at UNH prepares graduates for work in outdoor programs, parks and protected areas, and public and private recreation settings.
+Our alumni are guides, leaders, directors and managers of organizations that provide high-quality outdoor experiences for people across their lifespan.
+This program prepares graduates for dynamic careers in outdoor education, adventure programming, outdoor recreation management, parks and protected areas management, youth and after-school programming, and land and water conservation.

 - State or national park manager